tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 1. Listing Method (Roster method)

-- You list all the elements if a set explicitly separated by commas, and place them inside curly braces {}
+- You list all the elements of a set explicitly separated by commas, and place them inside curly braces {}
 - This method shows exactly which elements are in the set

 Example: